justworx/trim/data/param2.md

 Here are some string operations for convenience.

+The `xplit` and `join` methods are pretty much what you'd expect.

+Pad "pads" a string with a given number of occurrances of a given string.

+The `strip` method removes occurances of a given string from -1 left or +1, right (the default).

 ```
 from trix.data.param import *

 Param("crash boom bam!").split().v          # ['crash','boom','bam!']
+Param("crash,boom,bam").split(",").v        # ['crash','boom','bam!']
 Param(['crash','boom','bam!']).join(' ').v  # 'crash boom bam!'

 Param("Hello!").pad(15, "!").v              # 'Hello!!!!!!!!!!'